lamhq/tech-notes/software-engineering/software-architecture/microservices/4-comm-styles/3-asynchronous.md

 Event-driven collaboration can introduce new sources of complexity, especially if you have limited exposure to it.

-Microservice architecture can contain a mix of different styles of interaction, so it’s not necessary to go all in with event-driven collaboration.
+Microservice architecture can contain a mix of different styles of interaction, so it's not necessary to go all in with event-driven collaboration.
 Starting with just one event can be a good way to begin.

 Far more teams replacing request-response interactions with event-driven interactions.